Shih-Yu/Broadcaster/README.md

 With the following features:

 * Tip the streamer
-* Displays updated token prices in real tiem
+* Displays updated token prices in real time

 ## Objectives